BlacF0X/owl/owl-next-app/README.md

     Follow the interactive prompts to select the `owl-next-app` project and the `dev` configuration.

 4. **Run the development server:**
-    To run the app, you must use the `doppler run` command, which injects the secrets into the application environment.
+    To run the app, you must use the `npm run dev` command, that will execute `doppler run -- next dev --turbopack` which injects the secrets into the application environment.

     ```bash
     npm run dev